Dropping Networks for Transfer Learning: Methodology

 Classification is then carried out using standard Cross-Entropy (CE) loss as shown in Equation \ref{eq:ce}.

-This approach is relatively straightforward and on average across all three datasets, 58 \% more computational time for training 10 smaller ensembles for each single-task was needed, in comparison to a larger global model on a single NVIDIA Quadro M2000 Graphic Processing Unit.
+This approach is relatively straightforward and on average across all three datasets, $58\%$ more computational time for training 10 smaller ensembles for each single-task was needed, in comparison to a larger global model on a single NVIDIA Quadro M2000 Graphic Processing Unit.

 Some benefits of the proposed method can be noted at this point.
 Firstly, the distance measure to related tasks is directly proportional to the online error of the target task.
-In contrast, hard parameter sharing does not address such issues.
-Although, there has also been recent approaches to use Gaussian Kernel Density estimates to initialize the parameters where uncertainty is accounted for ~\cite{oneill2018siamese}.
-Although, not the focus of this work, the $\mathcal{T}_{t}$ model can be trained on a new task with more or less classes by adding or discarding connections on the last softmax layer.
-Secondly, by weighting the models within the ensemble that perform better on $\mathcal{T}_{t}$ we mitigate $\textit{negative transfer}$ problems.
+In contrast, hard parameter sharing does not address such issues, nor does recent approaches that use Gaussian Kernel Density estimates as parameter contraints on the target task ~\cite{oneill2018siamese}.
+Secondly, although not the focus of this work, the $\mathcal{T}_{t}$ model can be trained on a new task with more or less classes by adding or discarding connections on the last softmax layer.
+Lastly, by weighting the models within the ensemble that perform better on $\mathcal{T}_{t}$ we mitigate $\textit{negative transfer}$ problems.
 We now discuss some of the main results of the proposed \textit{Dropping} Network transfer.